-Project/Site Name:

-eNOI Submission Number:

-eNOI Submitted by: Owner/Operator SWPPP Preparer Other
+Project/Site Name: Cementon Transitional Ho rizontal Directional Drill (I HDD) Project eNOI Submission N umber: HPN-YHXM- AKBRQ eNOI Submitted by: Owner/Operator SWPPP Preparer Other

 Certification Statement - Owner/Operator

 I have read or been advised of the permit conditions and believe that I understand them.
 I also understand that, under the terms of the permit, there may be reporting requirements.
 I hereby certify that this document and the corresponding documents were prepared under my direction or supervision.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.
 I further understand that coverage under the general permit will be identified in the acknowledgment that I will receive as a result of submitting this NOI and can be as long as sixty (60) business days as provided for in the general permit.
 I also understand that, by submitting this NOI, I am acknowledging that the SWPPP has been developed and will be implemented as the first element of construction, and agreeing to comply with all the terms and conditions of the general permit for which this NOI is being submitted.